8 Steps to Achieve Personalized Ecommerce for Better Sales

 Homepages are your online store’s front door.
 So apart from making sure, your landing page is optimized, make sure you give customers a warm personalized welcome based on their purchases or browsing history.
-By using tracking cookies you can see which pages a previous user has visited and present them offers that might be relevant to them.
+By using tracking cookies you can see which pages a previous user has visited and presented offers that might be relevant to them.

-If, for example, someone has previously visited a blog on ‘how to start an ecommerce business’, next time they visit you could invite them to download an eBook on order management systems.
+If, for example, someone has previously visited a blog on ‘how to start an eCommerce business, next time they visit you could invite them to download an eBook on order management systems.

 Or, for instance, if someone has previously browsed the ‘15% off boots section’ on the ‘women’s sale’ page you can show them ‘new women’s boots just-in’’ on the homepage next time they browse your site.

 Invite customers to participate in quick quizzes around the size or style of items they’re looking to buy.
 By storing the results, you can personalize product suggestions.
 If you’re a fashion e-retailer you could provide personalized wardrobe suggestions that fit budgets, sizes, and tastes.

 This information also opens up further marketing opportunities in terms of email updates about new products that might fit the bill.
 If, for example, a customer has expressed an interest in creating sales literature for their website, you could send them an email inviting them to use your online digital brochure maker.